Corporation Types: Everything You Need to Know

 C corporations are set up as separately taxable entities that must file a corporate tax return to report any profits or losses.
 C corporation profits are taxed at the level of the corporation, while losses cannot pass through to offset other taxable income of the shareholders.
 In addition, C corporation profits are subject to possible double taxation during shareholder dividend distribution.

 If you need help understanding the corporation types, you can post your legal need on UpCounsel’s marketplace.
-UpCounsel accepts on the top 5 percent to its site.
-Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+UpCounsel accepts only the top 5 percent to its site.
+Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.